Disabled Parking in the City of Seattle

-The City of Seattle is committed to ensuring that on-street parking is managed effectively for short-term access in business districts.
-Recent studies have shown that between 30% and 40% of downtown and First Hill parking spaces are filled with vehicles with disabled parking placards.
-The tremendous amount of abuse of these placards limits access to legitimate placard holders and other parkers.
+The City is committed to ensuring that on-street parking is managed effectively for short-term access in business districts.
+Recent studies have shown that between 30% and 40% of downtown, First Hill, Pioneer Square and Cherry Hill parking are typically used by vehicles with disabled parking placards.
+The tremendous amount of abuse of these placards limits access to legitimate permit holders and other parkers.

-SDOT staff are currently revisiting the 4-hour time limit proposal.
-If implemented, the revised proposal would apply to all forms of disabled parking permits (placards, license plates, and tabs).
-Seattle Police Department Parking Enforcement Officers and SDOT staff have met with and will continue to meet with the newly formed Seattle Commission for People with Disabilities to get more feedback on the proposal and work together to improve public education around this issue.
+SDOT and Seattle Police Department Parking Enforcement staff are currently participating in a statewide working group to examine permit use and reduce the amount of abuse.
+More information is available here.
+SPD and SDOT staff have and will continue to meet with the Seattle Commission for People with Disabilities to get feedback on any proposed changes and work together to improve public education around this issue.